ericdrowell/ElGrapho/README.md

 });
 ```

 The ```Tree``` model takes in a nested tree structure and builds the nodes and edges for you.
 In this example, the root node has two children, and each of those children have two children of their own.
 In other words, this is a simple binary tree with two levels.
-For more complex trees, you could have super complex trees with over one million nodes.

 #### Cluster Model